zhuocheng2004/webufs/packages/webufs/README.md

 # Webufs, a Linux-style Filesystem Framework.

+If you want to use this library directly in your browser, please see the document of the package "@webufs/webufs-browser"

 I just started to work on this library.
+Current versions are all unstable.
 Please wait and see.

 Currently everything is slow and memory-consuming.
 I will improve performance in the future.